arudraMS/AMLHack/README.md

 Objective of this hackathon is to familiarize you with Azure ML looking at a basic linear regression problem.
-The first day we will familiar ourselves with the tools using Azure ML R SDK.
+The first day we will focus on the tools leveraging the Azure ML R SDK.
 On the 2nd day we will move towards using the python SDK, and look at Auto ML.

 The R SDK is in preview, which means it is not intended for production use, however, this hackathon will provide an introduction into Azure ML leveraging R, and then applying same concepts in python showcasing AutoML capabilities.

+Today we will capture:

-\-Connecting to a Workspace
+1. Connecting to a Workspace
+2. Creating a compute instance
+3. Cloning notebooks from a github repo
+4. Connecting into R-Studio
+5. Leveraging the R-SDK to:
+	-Connect to Workspace
+	-Create an experiment
+	-Create compute for training
+	-Registering Datasets
+	-Creating estimators

 \-Working with Datasets